Skip to main content

 The autonomic nervous system regulates organ systems through circuits that resemble the reflexes described in the somatic nervous system.
 The main difference between the somatic and autonomic systems is in what target tissues are effectors.
 Somatic responses are solely based on skeletal muscle contraction.
 The autonomic system, however, targets cardiac and smooth muscle, as well as glandular tissue.

-This page titled 14: The Autonomic Nervous System is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 14: The Autonomic Nervous System is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.